From Means to Medians: Optimal Benchmark Design: Benchmarks Based on Data from a Heterogeneous Market

-The cost of a manipulating strategy $\{G^c_i(\cdot|p)\}_{i\in I}$ is equal to: where the $c_i$'s are continuous convex function, equal to zero at zero and symmetric around zero and $k_i\geq 0$.
-Thus, the $c_i$'s are the {\it variable cost} of manipulation and the $k_i$'s the {\it fixed costs} of manipulation.
+where the $c_i$'s are continuous, strictly increasing functions (except when $c_i(\cdot)=0$), equal to zero at zero and symmetric around zero, and $k_i\geq 0$.
+Thus, the $c_i$'s are the {\it variable costs} of manipulation and the $k_i$'s the {\it fixed costs} of manipulation.

 A benchmark in this section is again a unidimensional statistic that summarizes the distribution of prices.
-The novelty in this section is that we allow the benchmark to depend on the whole vector of distributions of final prices of all subpopulations, $(G_i(p))_{i\in I}$, rather than in the population distribution $G$.
-Thus, we can measure the bias created by manipulation as deviations from zero.
+The novelty in this section is that the benchmark is allowed to depend on the whole vector of distributions of final prices of all subpopulations, $(G_i(p))_{i\in I}$, rather than on the population distribution $G$.
+One such example is a weighted mean of the medians of each of the subpopulations.
+More generally, a weighted benchmark can be defined using some positive weights $\{w_i\}_{i\in I}$.
+These weights aggregate the subpopulation distributions into a single pooled probability distribution

-Our main result in this section refers to the case of either no fixed cost or no variable costs.

-\begin{proposition} $\,$ \begin{itemize} \item The optimal benchmark at price\footnote{As it is easy, the proposed benchmark is optimal at any price if the variable costs of each population are such that $c_i(x)=\beta_i c(x)$ for some function $c$.} $P$ in the case of no fixed cost, i.e. $k_i=0$ for all $i\in I$, is a weighted mean of prices where each price in subpopulation $i$ has a weight $\frac{c'_i(P)}{\sum_j c'_j(P) }$. \item The optimal benchmark in the case of no variable costs, i.e. $c_i(\cdot)=0$ for all $i\in I$, is the median. \end{itemize} \end{proposition}

-\begin{proof} Suppose without loss that $P>0$.
-To prove the first item, we compute the optimal manipulation strategy of the proposed benchmark.
-Since the costs are convex, it is optimal to raise exactly the same amount all the prices that belong to the same subpopulation.
-Denote by $\delta_i$ the amount by which the prices in subpopulation $i$ are raised.
-The optimal $\delta_i$'s solve:

-where $\mu_i$ is the mass of prices in subpopulation $i$.
-It is standard to check that $\delta_i=P$, for all $i\in I$, solves the first order conditions of the corresponding Lagrangian.
-This means manipulating all the prices an amount $P$.
-Since the original subpopulations were symmetric and distributed symmetrically around the axis of symmetry of the population, so is the final distribution of prices.
-Consequently, the proposed manipulation will raise to $P$ any symmetric benchmark, and thus the proposed benchmark is optimal.

-The proof of the second item is identical to the proof of Proposition \ref{profixvar} for $c=0$ as the only feature of the cost function required in that proof is that there are no variable costs. \end{proof}